Keith Wickham

-Keith Wickham is a British voice actor, comedian and screenwriter.
-He is known for providing the voices of various characters in the English/French children's television series 64 Zoo Lane.
+Keith Wickham is an English voice actor, comedian and screenwriter.
+He is known for providing the voices of various characters in the children's television series 64 Zoo Lane and Thomas and Friends.

 Career

 Wickham voiced Changed Daily in The Secret Show, Mr. Small, and Mr. Tall in The Mr. Men Show (UK version), Corneil in Watch My Chops, Mr. Mouseling and most of the male voices in Angelina Ballerina, Nelson the Elephant, Reginald the Lion, Victor the Crocodile and the others in 64 Zoo Lane, Frank the Koala, Archie the Crocodile and Sammy the Shopkeeper in The Koala Brothers and Ol' Graham the Galleon, H.P. the Speedboat, Ken Toyn the Shipwright and Bryan the Ferry in Toot the Tiny Tugboat.

-He voiced Polluto in Tommy Zoom, the first in-house BBC animation production, The Professor, Pipsquawk, Trevor and Mr. Crumble in Frankenstein's Cat and in 2009, participated on voice in Disney Channel's Jungle Junction, for then Playhouse Disney and Spider Eye Productions.
+He also voiced Polluto in Tommy Zoom, the first in-house BBC animation production; The Professor, Pipsquawk, Trevor and Mr. Crumble in Frankenstein's Cat; and in 2009, contributed by voice to the Disney Channel's Jungle Junction, for Playhouse Disney and Spider Eye Productions.

-Other cartoons include: Vampires, Pirates & Aliens, Tails and The Thousand Tasks, The Way Things Work, and The Octonauts in which he plays both Professor Inkling and biologist Shellington.
-He has appeared in about 20 CD-ROM games including Fable and Fable II, and voiced TV commercials.
+Other cartoons which Wickham has done voice work for include: Vampires, Pirates & Aliens, Tails and The Thousand Tasks, The Way Things Work, and The Octonauts, in which he plays both Professor Inkling and biologist Shellington.
+He has appeared in about 20 CD-ROM games, including Fable and Fable II, and voiced TV commercials.
 He appeared on stage as Kenneth Williams in Round the Horne Revisited.

-He is also recognised for voicing Steff and Sariac from Pitt and Kantrop.
+Wickham is also recognised for voicing Steff and Sariac from Pitt and Kantrop.

 Other work

-Wickham worked as an actor and writer on the radio series Bits from Last Week's Radio recorded by Ear Drum productions for BBC Radio 1, as well as voicing Jack of Blades in the 2004 video game Fable.
+Wickham worked as an actor and writer on the radio series Bits from Last Week's Radio, recorded by Ear Drum productions for BBC Radio 1, as well as voicing Jack of Blades in the 2004 video game Fable.

 He can also be heard in the podcast The Offcuts Drawer as part of the cast.